Scholarships & Aid

 Bradley M. Harris Scholarship

-To be awarded to a freshman who has enrolled in classes in the Department of Mathematics and who is considering (or declared) mathematics as a major.
+To be awarded to a freshman who has enrolled in classes in the Department of Mathematics and Statistics and who is considering (or declared) mathematics as a major.

 James L. Eisele Scholarship